Expensify/App/contributingGuides/OFFLINE_UX.md

 **How to implement:** Use the `<FormAlertWithSubmitButton/>` component.
 This pattern should use the `API.write()` method.

+**Example:** Inviting new memebers to a workspace.

 ### D - Full Page Blocking UI Pattern
 This pattern blocks the user from interacting with an entire page.

 **Used when…**
 - blocking READ is being performed.
-This occurs when the data that a user sees cannot be stale data and the data can only be displayed after fetching it from the server (eg. Plaid's list of bank accounts)
+This occurs when the data that a user sees cannot be stale data and the data can only be displayed after fetching it from the server
 - the app is offline and the data cannot be fetched
 - an error occurs when fetching the data and the user needs instructions on what to do next This should only be used in the most extreme cases when all other options have been completely and utterly exhausted

 **How to implement:** Wrap the component you're working on in a `<FullPageOfflineBlockingView>` component.

+**Example:** Getting the list of bank accounts the user owns from Plaid (an external service).

 ## UX Pattern Flow Chart